RobertTalbert/discretecs-vault/Directed Graphs and Relations/Partially ordered set.md

 > A **partial ordering** on a [[Set|set]] $X$ is a [[Relation|relation]] on $X$ that is [[Reflexive property|reflexive]], [[Antisymmetric property|antisymmetric]], and [[Transitive property|transitive]].
 A set that has a partial ordering is called a **partially ordered set** or *poset*.

 Notes:
-- A partial ordering mimics the "less than or equal to" relation on the set of [[Integers|integers]] (or any set of numbers), Th
+- A partial ordering mimics the "less than or equal to" relation on the set of [[Integers|integers]] (or any set of numbers).
+That relation, $\leq$, has the three properties given in the definition.
+-

 ## Examples and Non-Examples